 In her new docuseries Goop Labs, employees are dispatched to worldly locations to discover alternative therapies, while Gwyneth cocks her chin and issues cutesy bon mots from a sofa on the sidelines.
-Each therapy sees her and chief of staff Eloise Loehnen, joined by two specialists; one alternative practitioner (so far, so partisan), and one licensed professional (Yoni Egg gate ushered in that annoyingly scrupulous and binding thing: fact checking).
+Each therapy sees her and chief of staff Eloise Loehnen, joined by two specialists; one alternative practitioner, and one licensed professional (Yoni Egg gate ushered in that annoyingly scrupulous and binding thing: fact checking).

 NHS chief Sir Simon Stevens has slammed it for its role in "peddling misinformation and dodgy procedures".
 It figures - pseudo-science has always been at the centre of Goop, and although the show is caveated with a not-to-be-confused-with-medical-advice disclaimer, it quietly campaigns otherwise.
 See the presence of actual doctors, the citation of vast and various trials, a title with the word ‘lab’ in it, and some sterile cinematography for proof.
 But actually, once removed from the realm of pressing, modern medicine, this holistic approach to physical and mental health looks quite transformative.
 Quite fun.
 Quite ME!
 Pick me!